 Most people use more “modern” shave lubricants–gels, oils, or creams–that are transparent so they can better see what they’re shaving.
 Just don’t use something from a pressurized can, OK?

 You may be tempted to use a regular, mass market, pivot head, multi-blade razor.
 I suggest against that: the “lift and cut” technology of modern multi-blade cartridges will make ingrown hairs and razor burn much more likely.
-Use a razor with a single blade.
-As I mentioned earlier, the Manscaped “The Plow” DE safety razor is reasonably gentle as long as you remember to take short strokes without putting any pressure on the razor–just let it glide across the lubricated skin in the same direction the hair grows in (the “grain’).
+Use a razor with a mild single blade (the addition of a pivot would probably be quite helpful here) or a cartridge that does not use the “lift and cut” model, like the Gillette SkinGuard razor.
+Take short strokes without putting any pressure on the razor–just let it glide across the lubricated skin in the same direction the hair grows in (the “grain’).

 Carefully stretch the area you are shaving with one hand just enough to provide a flat surface for the blade’s edge while you shave with the other hand.
 A mirror will probably be useful here!